HimaTaha/mapProject/README.md

 # Neighbourhood Map

 this is my implementation of Neighbourhood Map Project in udacity fullstack nanodegree
-## Desriptions
+## Desription

-list of pokemons located in egypt and showing it's location address and image of that pokemon to identify if you found it .
+list of pokemons located in egypt and showing the location address and image of each pokemon to identify if you found it .
 ### Running the project

 using chrome, open the 'index.html' file .